gjandebeur/ENTIREWORKFLOW/README.md

 # ENTIREWORKFLOW
-full start to finish workflow for basecalling, minimapping, and modkit for rna002 data
+full start to finish workflow for basecalling and minimapping for rna002 data

 ## Some important little coding tips to help out, feel free to reach out w/ any questions.